Not all who wander are lost, but perhaps all who make a series of reckless decisions are.

 **EDIT: as of Apr 20, 2017, my entire team was told our contract is ending early and that Apr 28 will be our last day, because clearly something else needed to go wrong.**

 If the 22nd year of my life was all about taking chances, perhaps the 23rd will be about dealing with the consequences.
-I leapt, alright, but now I’m crashing and burning.
+I leapt, alright- straight into the side of a cliff.
 All I have to show for my bravery is a series of temp jobs, a city where I (still) barely know anyone, and a broken heart.

 Past Quinn spent the better part of a year flinging paint at a wall and seeing what stuck, and now Present Quinn is shaking her head, staring at the mishmash, and murmuring, “…now what?”